Vegan ‘Egg’ Tofu Mayonnaise Sandwich

 It’s also a hit with my kids who don’t think it’s that much different from an egg mayonnaise sandwich.

-Add a colourful side salad, with a variety of chopped vegetables, sprinkled with toasted nuts and seeds, and you’ve got a complete meal.
-Which you can even have for a light dinner.
+Add a colourful side salad with a variety of chopped vegetables, sprinkled with toasted nuts and seeds, and you’ve got a complete meal.
+Which you can even have for a light dinner or supper.

 Vegan 'Egg' Tofu Mayonnaise Sandwich